anharmonic/anharmonic.github.io/d3q-manual.md

 # Capabilities of the d3q code
 The d3q code computes the third derivative of the Density Functional Theory ground-state energy with respect to three harmonic perturbations, identified by their wavevectors q1, q2 and q3=-q1-q2.
 The code can use a certain number of methods:
 - Norm Conserving pseudopotentials
-- Local Density Approximation (LDA) and Generalized Gradient Approximation (GGA) functionals, the latter is less thoroughly tested than the former
+- Local Density Approximation (LDA) and Generalized Gradient Approximation (GGA) functionals.
-- Insulators and Metals (i.e. partial occupation of the electronic bands) On the other hand, the codes does not implements the following features:
+- Insulators and Metals (i.e. partial occupation of the electronic bands)

+On the other hand, the codes *does not* implements the following features:
 - Ultrasoft pseudopotentials and PAW datasets
 - Advanced functionals, e.g. meta-GGA, Grimme vdW corrections and non-local vdW functionals
 - Hybrid functionals